AnnexLabs/AnnexUI/README.md

 to understand are:

-- The UI will be encapsulated within a `<annex-search-widget>` HTML tag
+- The UI will be encapsulated within a `<annex-search-widget>` HTML tag -- In docs, this will often be referenced as the `$annexSearchWidget` variable
 - Public methods to modify any "instance" will be through that custom HTMLElement